Financial Policy

 Library Finance Manager:

-The Accounting and Finance Manager records library transactions to accurately reflect library operations.
-Monthly reports will be presented to the Board that include individual payments made from library accounts.
-Quarterly reviews (or more frequently as may be requested) of all accounts will be provided by the library Accounting an
+The Accounting and Finance Manager records transactions to accurately reflect MLD operations.
+Monthly reports will be presented to the Board that include individual payments made from MLD accounts.
+Quarterly reviews (or more frequently as may be requested) of all accounts will be provided by the Accounting and Finance Manager to the Director and the Board.
+The Accounting and Finance Manager coordinates the annual audit with an independent auditor.

 Library Staff:

-Procedures and as public servants will exercise fiscal responsibility in regards to their use of library funds.
-Employees are to follow the District’s Purchasing Guidelines and Procedures when making purchases on behalf of the District.
+Managers prepare budgetary requests annually during the budget development process.
+All MLD staff will be familiar with this policy and the Purchasing Guidelines and Procedures and as public servants will exercise fiscal responsibility in regards to their use of MLD funds.
+Employees are to follow the MLD’s Purchasing Guidelines and Procedures when making purchases on behalf of MLD.
 Employees who make unauthorized purchases will be subject to disciplinary action including possible dismissal.

 BASIS OF ACCOUNTING